 Some examples come with additional explanation on the web.
-If the example you're currently looking at has such additional documentation then the Info 🛃 button to the right will be enabled, and clicking on that should open the relevant page in a browser on your desktop.
+If the example you're currently looking at has such additional documentation then the Info right will be enabled, and clicking on that should open the relevant page in a browser on your desktop.